““The wages of sin are death, but by the time taxes are taken out, it’s just sort of a tired feeling…”

 When you start collecting statistics on what people are claiming and for how much, you’re likely to start seeing patterns that your bosses really ought to know about, in particular things that maybe should be deductible even though they aren’t, because so many of us are acting as if they are or should be.
 Which would hurt from a revenue perspective, except that we’re also pretty sure there are plenty of deductions for wealthy individuals and big corporations buried in those 70,000+ pages that you think are obscenely inappropriate mutants of the incestuous coupling between greed and power.

-So to close the deal with your new friends–we the people–the last part of the letter we get each year from you should have two elements, joined like Jesus and Barabbas.
+So to close the deal with your new friends–that’s us, the people–the last part of the letter we get each year from you should have two elements, joined like Jesus and Barabbas.
 The first should be a loophole you’ve found that you think is particularly egregious.
 In fairness, let the lobbyists who slipped it in provide a few sentences of defense–after the previous sections of your epistle, we could all use a good laugh.
 The second should be something you think ought to be deductible instead.

 We realize the second part may be tough for you, so here are a couple of ideas, just to kick things off: